fastconvnets/cvpr2020/README.md

 # TF-Lite Models

+The MobileNetV1 models have a block size of 4 in the last block, otherwise they are unstructured.

+The MobileNetV2 models have a block size of 2 from block 11 onwards, otherwise they are unstructured.
+The exception is the width 1.8, 80% sparse model which unstructured throughout.

+The final fully connected layer is dense in all models.

 | Model | Top-1 Accuracy | Sparsity | Download |
 |-------|----------------|----------|----------|
 | MobileNetV1 .75  | 64.4% | 90% | [link](https://storage.googleapis.com/fast-convnets/tflite-models/mbv1_.75_12_90_64.4.tflite)